 - Lay a kitchen towel on your countertop.

 - Spread the shredded lettuce down the length of the towel.

-- Roll-up the towel with the lettuce leaves slowly from one end to the other.
+- Roll up the towel with the lettuce leaves gently from one end to the other.

 - Tie both ends of the rolled-up towel with rubber bands.